erczo/dendro-compose/README.md

 # Dendro Compose

 Docker Compose files for installing and running the Dendro software stack.
+Does not support scaling or MongoDB replica sets.

 TODO: Briefly describe this repo and Project Dendro